CVE-2024-35266: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Microsoft Azure DevOps Server 2022

 Technical Analysis

 CVE-2024-35266 is a cross-site scripting (XSS) vulnerability classified under CWE-79 affecting Microsoft Azure DevOps Server 2022, specifically version 20231128.1.
-This vulnerability stems from improper neutralization of user-supplied input during web page generation, which allows an attacker to inject malicious scripts into web pages viewed by other users.
-The vulnerability requires the attacker to have limited privileges (PR:L) and user interaction (UI:R) to exploit, but it can be triggered remotely over the network (AV:N) with low attack complexity (AC:L).
-The scope is unchanged (S:U), meaning the vulnerability affects the same security scope.
-The impact on confidentiality (C:H) and integrity (I:H) is high, while availability impact is low (A:L).
-This means an attacker can potentially steal sensitive information, manipulate data, or perform unauthorized actions within the Azure DevOps environment, but is unlikely to cause denial of service.
-Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the critical role Azure DevOps Server plays in software development lifecycle management and collaboration.
-The lack of a published patch link suggests that organizations should monitor Microsoft advisories closely for updates.
+The flaw stems from improper neutralization of user-supplied input during web page generation, which allows an attacker with low privileges and requiring user interaction to inject malicious scripts into the web interface.
+This vulnerability can be exploited remotely over the network (AV:N) with low attack complexity (AC:L), but requires privileges (PR:L) and user interaction (UI:R).
+The impact on confidentiality and integrity is high (C:H/I:H), as attackers could hijack user sessions, steal sensitive data, or perform unauthorized actions within the Azure DevOps environment.
+Availability impact is low (A:L).
+The vulnerability is unscoped (S:U), meaning it affects resources beyond the vulnerable component.
+Although no known exploits are currently reported in the wild, the vulnerability's characteristics make it a significant risk for organizations relying on Azure DevOps Server for software development lifecycle management.
+The absence of a patch link suggests that remediation may require applying updates once available or implementing workarounds such as enhanced input validation and output encoding.
 The vulnerability was reserved in May 2024 and published in July 2024, indicating recent discovery and disclosure.
-The technical details confirm the vulnerability's classification and severity, emphasizing the need for prompt mitigation.

 Potential Impact